pra-navi/tp/docs/DraftUserGuide.md

 ### 4. Editing a person : `editPerson`

-Enables you to make edits to an existing contact in your contact list.
+Enables you to change the details or particulars of an existing contact in your contact list.

 Format: